lennihein/cpu-emulator/doc/04_backend.md

 In this chapter we firstly introduce the components of our CPU emulator, how they work and interact and which part of a real life CPU they emulate in [@sec:components].
 Then, in [@sec:background-out-of-order-execution],  we explain how our emulator provides out of order execution and how it may differ from the Tomasulo algorithm introduced in [ @sec:Tomasulo].
-Subsequently, we show how we implemented rollbacks and exception handling, which are necessary for Meltdown and Spetre attacks, in [@sec:rollback].
+Subsequently, we show how we implemented rollbacks and exception handling, which are necessary for Meltdown and Spectre attacks, in [@sec:rollback].
-Then we give an overview over the availbale instruction set architecture in [@sec:ISA].
+Then we give an overview over the available instruction set architecture in [@sec:ISA].
 Lastly we show how our emulator can be adapted for different demonstrations and attacks via a config file without changing the source code in [@sec:config].

 ## CPU Components and Our Models {#sec:components}